Kyle Tyler

-Kyle Wade Tyler (born December 27, 1996) is an American professional baseball pitcher who is a free agent.
+Kyle Wade Tyler (born December 27, 1996) is an American professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
 He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, San Diego Padres, and Miami Marlins.

 Amateur career

 Tyler attended Westmoore High School in Oklahoma City, Oklahoma, where he was named the Oklahoma Gatorade Player of the Year as a senior after going 10–0 with a 0.70 ERA and 102 strikeouts over sixty innings.
 After graduating, he played college baseball at the University of Oklahoma where he went 6–2 with a 2.97 ERA over 66 2/3 innings as a junior.
 Following the end of his junior year, he was selected by the Los Angeles Angels in the 20th round of the 2018 Major League Baseball draft.

 Professional career

 Los Angeles Angels

 Tyler signed and made his professional debut with the Orem Owlz of the Rookie Advanced Pioneer League, posting a 5.11 ERA over 24 2/3 innings.
 In 2019, he played with the Burlington Bees of the Single–A Midwest League and was promoted to the Inland Empire 66ers of the High–A California League during the season.
 Over 25 games (18 starts) with both teams, he went 10–1 with a 2.59 ERA and 106 strikeouts.
 Tyler did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He began the 2021 season with the Rocket City Trash Pandas of the Double-A South and was promoted to the Salt Lake Bees of the Triple-A West in early August.
 Over twenty games (14 starts) between both clubs, Tyler went 6–4 with a 3.66 ERA and 92 strikeouts over 86 innings.

 On August 28, 2021, the Angels selected Tyler's contract and promoted him to the major leagues.
 He made his MLB debut on September 5 at Angel Stadium against the Texas Rangers, throwing three scoreless innings of relief while giving up one hit and striking out two.
 Tyler pitched a total of 12 1/3 innings for the Angels in 2021, giving up four runs while both walking and striking out six.

 On March 19, 2022, Tyler was designated for assignment by the Angels to make room for new signee Ryan Tepera.
 The Boston Red Sox claimed Tyler off waivers from the Angels on March 22.
 Upon being claimed, he was optioned to the Triple-A Worcester Red Sox.
 Two days later, the Red Sox designated Tyler for assignment to free roster space for Ralph Garza Jr. On March 26, Tyler was claimed off of waivers by the San Diego Padres.
 The Padres designated Tyler for assignment on April 7.
 The following day, he was claimed off of waivers by the Angels.
 On April 10, Tyler was designated for assignment by the Angels.